markwk/business-model-canvas/slides/slides.md

 ---
 author: Mark Koester
-title: Customer Development
+title: Business Model Canvas
-date: Startup Boost, April 28, 2020
+date: Startup Boost, Sept 29, 2020
 ---

-## Customer Development <br/> Principles and Tactics<br/> for Startups
+## Business Model Canvas <br/> + Customer Development 101

 <p>Mark Koester | www.markwk.com <br/>
-Startup Boost, April 28, 2020<br/><br/>
+Startup Boost, Sept 29, 2020<br/><br/>
-Slides and References: github.com/markwk/customer-dev-talk</p>

 # Slides:

-github.com/markwk/customer-dev-talk
+github.com/markwk/business-model-canvas

 #

-> The core of Customer Development is blissfully simple: Products developed by founders who get out in front of customers early and often, win.
+> Matching a product with its target customer is like fishing.
+Your product is the bait that you put out there and the fish that you catch is your target customer.
+Sometimes you catch the type of fish you were going after and sometimes you catch a different type of fish....
 >
+> <small>Dan Olsen</small>

+#

+> ...You can develop hypotheses about your target market, but you won't truly know who your customers actually are until you throw your hook into the water and see what kind of fish bite.
+>
-> <small>Steve Blank</small>
+> <small>Dan Olsen</small>

 # Agenda